-I have mentioned plenty times on my blog and social medias that I love water and I can be in the water all day everyday.
+I have mentioned plenty of times on my blog and social media that I love water and I can be in the water all day every day.
 I have scuba dived many times (10 to be precise) in the past and every time I have dived, the instructor has advised me that I do the open water scuba diving course.

 When I planned for Samoa, I was under a fix whether to do the course or not.
 I discussed with my friend Vijay who was also coming along.
 And we both decided to inquire about the various PADI certified options with different providers in Apia.
 We received multiple replies and after researching a bit more, we decided to go with Aqua Samoa on the Beach Road in Apia.
 The reasons why we decided for Aqua Samoa were:

 - They were cheaper than the other providers.

 - They had an option of e-Learning which was reducing the number of days we were spending doing the course.

 - And they were structured in providing us with the information required.